elliot-hicks/RL_Maze_Solver/README.md

         mm.show(self.state, self.agent_position) # print out the maze using matplot.imshow
 ```

-Npte here that there are some helper functions, ``` is_ep_finsihed``` and ``` calc_reward``` which simply tell us if the
+Note here that there are some helper functions, ``` is_ep_finsihed``` and ``` calc_reward``` which simply tell us if the
 episode is over and the reward for a given action respectively.
 I anticipate the env will also need some changes once the
 aMAZE_ai file is finished, Given the large overlap of the environment methods and  those discussed in the early Agent
 designs, the Agent class must be redesigned.
-## ```Pytorch```:

-I plan to use a CNN from the pytorch library to solve the maze, a single CNN will be used.
-The current aMAZEai package
-shows a pseudocode for the implementation of two NNs, a main and a target NN, while this would produce more stable training, it seemed
-overcomplicated.
-However, the idea of a memory buffer is excellent,and I will be applying it to the CNN code.
-I have also
-seen interesting methods of applying an 'elite' batch which retains the most profitable episodes for a longer time period,
-I would like to apply a similar method, time permitting.

-### Status:
+# gym_maze_package Status:
-aMAZE_ai (name is up for debate) is yet to be written, with the gym environment now taking precedence, hence the roadmap has also been revised.
-I decided that designing the mazes should take precedence over designing the AI because the maze design will heavily influence the behavior of the Agent.
-I have also been reading Tom Mitchell's *'Machine Learning'* and Paul Wilmott's *'Machine Learning: An Applied Mathematics Introduction'*.
-I aim to learn how to write a Q-learning algorithm from these texts.
-Links to both texts can be found below in [References](#references).
+Improvements for the gym_maze_package are mostly at a standstill until I figure out how to get the custom gym environment
+installed to the gym package.
+But the codes in the gym_env.py are all working and have been tested.
+The issues with
+importing the maze_maker package from sever directories above the gym_env.py were solved!
+It was an overall quite fun
+experience to learn how to configure this environment by solving that issue.

 ## Roadmap
-- [x] Design Maze_maker package,
+- [x] Design Maze_maker package (:exclamation: introduce pickle to save mazes),
 - [x] Visualise Maze,
-- [X] Finish maze_env (requires testing)
+- [X] Finish maze_env (:exclamation: installation bug)
-- [ ] Build aMAZE_ai package (now with the new pytorch involvment, this should be made fairly quickly),
+- [x] Build aMAZE_ai package (now with the new pytorch involvment, this should be made fairly quickly),
 - [ ] Build CNN and batch learning algorithm
 - [ ] Testing:,
   - [ ] Testing is now expected to comprise curriculum learning